 Make sure you research the conference and find out who the other attendees are.
 How many attendees came last year, and who were they?

 Sometimes you might assume the conference will be great, only to go and find that you weren’t able to connect with the type of opportunities you were expecting.
-For example, everyone hypes up SXSW in Austin for bands, but from what I’ve heard, it’s extremely difficult to get any meaningful opportunity for your act at SXSW unless you’re already well-connected.
-Similarly at the national APAP conference I’ve been there before when I felt like I was getting swallowed up in an ocean of anonymity.
+For example, everyone hypes up South By Southwest in Austin (for bands), but from what I’ve heard, it’s extremely difficult to get any meaningful opportunity for your act at SXSW unless you’re already well-connected.
+Similarly at the national APAP conference (Association of Performing Arts Presenters) it’s common to feel like you’re getting swallowed up in an ocean of anonymity.

 Sometimes the more local conferences are more like “meetings” or “get togethers”.
 That’s fine.
 You just want to be in one room with a lot of people you can network with who are working in a similar field.

-For players (to get performing gigs)
+For players (to get performing gigs):

 -Local wedding shows (to get gigs playing at weddings and meet local corporate agencies).

-For that matter, you can network online if you’re in the right groups – for creative string players, you might want to join my facebook group “Creative String Players
+For that matter, you can have similar success, if you’re patient, networking online in online groups.
+For string players, you might want to join my facebook group for Creative String Players